trueos/trueos-docs/trueos-handbook/introducing.rst

      | dhcpcd           | Ports        | dhclient        |
      +------------------+--------------+-----------------+

-  .. note:: :ref:`sysserv` is updated as development continues on the
+  .. note:: The :ref:`sysserv` table is updated as development
-     |trueos| implementation of OpenRC.
-For a complete list of all
-     available services through OpenRC, see :ref:`rcuprnlvl`.
+     continues on the |trueos| implementation of OpenRC.
+For a complete list of all available services through OpenRC, see :ref:`rcuprnlvl`.

 * A |trueos| installation installs the |lumina| Desktop.
 Additional window managers can be installed using |appcafe|.